ericianni/osu_interview_fall19/online_module/black_box.md

   * Can cover large portions of the input domain with very little code
   * Can potentially generate an input that no-one considered
 * **Disadvantages**
-  * Many random inputs could fall under the same "test case" so become redudent and a waste of resources
+  * Many random inputs could fall under the same "test case" so become redundant and a waste of resources
   * May not test the _tricky_ parts of the input domain like _edge cases_ (see boundary testing below)

 #### Boundary Testing